AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 Systems may deploy, and support, one or more ADHA Profiles to represent clinical information.
 Each profile defines the FHIR structures required, the data element definitions, their associated rules of usage including the use of extensions and terminology, references the additional profiles necessary to assert conformance.

-A system **SHOULD** support all ADHA profiles unless the system does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialised role in clinical or information workflows.
+A system **SHOULD** support all ADHA profiles unless the system does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialised role in clinical or information workflow.
 For example, a pathology laboratory may support [ADHA Core DiagnosticReport](StructureDefinition-dh-diagnosticreport-core-1.html), but not [ADHA Core MedicationRequest](StructureDefinition-dh-medicationrequest-core-1.html).

 To support an ADHA profile:
 - systems **SHALL** be able to populate all profile data elements that are mandatory and/or flagged as Must Support as defined by that profile’s StructureDefinition according to the section on [Must Support](policy.html#must-support)